 While some graduate students enter a PhD program with the intention of pursuing a career outside or academia, many being their graduate study with the professorate in mind.
 However, the realities of the academic job market or changes in interests and goals over the course of graduate study can lead students to explore options outside of the academic path.
 Before diving into career options and job search tools, it is important to define and understand your skills, interests, personality, and values in order to provide a starting place for your career research, intentionally build skills and experiences, and provide focus in your job search.

-The Center for Career Development & Academic Transitions offers several resources and tools in order to help you find your fit.
+The Center for Career Development & Academic Exploration offers several resources and tools in order to help you find your fit.

 Imagine PhD– Resource for Humanities and Social Science graduate students to explore career options